NadineBestard/2021-06-14-CRM/README.md

 # The Carpentries Workshop Template

+## This is my own template from the template, to build CRM workshops
+Only need to change the dates in the schedule:
+_includes/custom-schedule.html

 This repository is The Carpentries' ([Software Carpentry][swc-site], [Data Carpentry][dc-site], and [Library Carpentry][lc-site]'s) template for creating websites for workshops.